CDNSpeedGames/2017/README.md

 ##### Folder Structure and Files

-* Once you have obtained access to this repository, please make a new folder under the **source** folder to store your code.
+* Once you have obtained access to this repository, please make a new folder under the **games** folder to store your code.
 Replace [MyGame] with the folder name for your game.
 Here is an example of the comand to run in the Bash console.
 <pre>
 	Windows
 	mkdir -p /c/CDNSpeedGame/games/[MyGame]